-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission File No. 000-00209

-BASSETT FURNITURE INDUSTRIES, INCORPORATED (Exact name of Registrant as specified in its charter)

-Virginia

-(State or other jurisdiction of incorporation or organization)

-54-0135270 (I.R.S.
-Employer Identification No.)

-3525 Fairystone Park Highway Bassett, Virginia 24055 (Address of principal executive offices) (Zip Code)

-(276) 629-6000 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of exchange on which registered Common Stock (\$5.00 par value) BSET NASDAQ

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months, and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Accelerated Filer X

-Non-accelerated Filer Smaller Reporting Company X

-Emerging Growth Company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-At March 24, 2023, 8,929,711 shares of common stock of the Registrant were outstanding.
+ORT PURSUANT TO SECT.
+RITIES EXCHANGE ACT For the transition period from to Cor nmission File No. 000-00209 NITURE INDUSTRIES, INCO Virginia ate or other jurisdiction or organization) 54-0135270 (I.R.S.
+Emplo Identification yer 25 Fairystone Park Highway Bassett, Virginia 24055 ess of principal executive offic (Zip Code) ees) (Registrant's (276) 629-6000 telephone number, including a area code) Securities regist tered pursuant to Section 12(b) of the Act: Title of each class on Stock (\$5.00 par value) Trading Symbol BSET Name of exchange on v ther the Registrant (1) has filed all r ths, and (2) has been subject to such Securities Exchange Act of 1934 other the registrant has submitted electric this chapter) during the preceding 1 other the Registrant is a large acceler.
+See the definitions of "large acceler he Exchange Act. arge Accelerated Filer Non-accelerated Filer Accelerated File Smaller Reportir Emerging Growt ng Company 🗵 any, indicate by check mark if the rang standards provided pursuant to Se eriod for complying with any new ndicate by check mark whet her the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No ⊠ at March 24, 2023, 8,929,71 1 shares of common stock of the Re gistrant were outstanding.
+1 of 34